-This certification is not to be confused with the low concentration sampling waiver.
-The test for the application of this certification is whether the pollutant is exposed, or can be expected to be present in the storm water discharge.
-If the facility does not and has not used a parameter, or if exposure is eliminated and no significant materials remain, then the facility can exercise this certification.
-In the case of certifying that a pollutant is not present, the permittee must submit the certification along with the monitoring reports required under paragraph (b) below.
+that are located in areas of the facility that are within the drainage area of the outfall are not presently exposed to storm water and will not be exposed to storm water for the certification period.
+Such certification must be retained in the storm water pollution prevention plan and submitted to EPA in accordance with Part VI.B. of this permit.
+In the case of certifying that a pollutant is not present, the permittee must submit the certification along with the monitoring reports required under paragraph (C) below.
 If the permittee cannot certify for an entire period, they must submit the date exposure was eliminated and any monitoring required up until that date.
 This certification option is not applicable to compliance monitoring requirements associated with effluent limitations.
 EPA does not expect facilities to be able to exercise this certification for indicator parameters, such as TSS and BOD.

 c.
 Reporting Requirements.
 Permittees are required to submit all monitoring results obtained during the second and fourth year of permit coverage within 3 months of the conclusion of each year.
-For each outfall, one signed Discharge Monitoring Report Form must be submitted per storm event sampled.
+For each outfall, one signed Discharge Monitoring Report form must be submitted to the Director per storm event sampled.
 For facilities conducting monitoring beyond the minimum quarterly requirements an additional Discharge Monitoring Report Form must be filed for each analysis.